pcyuen98/azure-function-spring-boot-demo/README.md

 * **Function-Resource-Logging**: The core Azure Function App.
 This project highlights the following capabilities:

-  * **Terraform Deployment**: Demonstrates a complete infrastructure-as-code workflow for provisioning Azure resources.

-  * **Azure Storage Usage**: In traditional Spring Booot @Slf4j, the file stored inside the server say /log/application.log but Azure Function app serverless will destroy the instance and the files after a cold start.
-In order to store this, Azure has it own storage.
-This demo app will demostrate to interact with Azure Storage services to store the log file(e.g., Azure Table Storage) for data persistence.

-  * **Azure Resource Management**: Showcases how to use Azure Resource Manager to manage and interact with other Azure services from within the function.

   * **⚠️ Cost Considerations on Azure Functions**:

 	Azure Functions includes a **free monthly grant**: